PICMG/iot-foundry/README.md

 - Testing & Validation: host-driven test harnesses for verifying protocol conformance, interop, and release validation.

 If you'd like a short architectural diagram added to the repo (SVG/PNG), tell me which components to include and I will add it under `doc/`.

-## Rationale

-PICMG's IoT.x family of specifications (IoT.1 and IoT.2) defines vendor-independent firmware interfaces, data models, and a scalable network architecture (including Redfish integration) to enable multi-vendor interoperability for industrial IoT.
-While these standards define what devices and systems should do and how they should interoperate, the absence of a shared, open software infrastructure means adopters often build point solutions or reimplement common functionality.

-IoTFoundry exists to fill that gap: by producing reference architecture, governance, and (where appropriate in sub-project repositories) reusable reference implementations, libraries, and test harnesses, the project lowers the barrier to adoption for IoT.x-based solutions.
-This accelerates deployment, reduces duplicated engineering effort, and helps ensure consistent, interoperable implementations across vendors and platforms.

-This work complements PICMG resources such as the IoT Firmware reference code and the IoT.x Builder/Configurator tools.
-See the PICMG IoT.x overview for more detail: https://www.picmg.org/openstandards/hardware-platform-management/iotx/ and the reference firmware repo: https://github.com/PICMG/iot_firmware

 ## Governance & contributor agreement